davervw/c128_keyscan/README.md

 This hardware and software allows a Commodore 64 or Commodore 128 keyboard to be used as a USB HID keyboard (minus keys not present on C64).

-    Status: there are some multiple key presses (same row) issues.
-So this version is not recommended for production use.
+Status: Working 64 key solution.
+Multiple keys pressed on same row issue has been resolved (only one column output must be active at one time, otherwise change column to a HIGH-Z input to avoid low and high outputs to compete).

+    RESTORE key mapping not included in this iteration.

     WARNING!!! wiring has changed since photo was taken.

 DB-25 to Pro Micro wiring instructions are in source code.

 ![prototype.jpg](prototype.jpg)